-Attendance rates effectively count attendance for every student for every day of attendance in Semester 1.
-The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.
+- Attendance rates effectively count attendance for every student for every day of attendance in Semester 1. - Student attendance rate = the total of full-days and part-days that students attended divided by the total of all possible days for students to attend (expressed as a percentage). - 3.
 DW = Data withheld to ensure confidentiality.